About Thorufoss

 The waterfall and ravine that it was in was not visible from the small pullout (see directions below).

-So we had to walk a short distance towards the river (and the source of the noise of falling water) before it finally revealed itself.
+So we had to walk a short distance towards the river (and the source of the noise of falling water) onto a wide bluff overlooking the river before the falls finally revealed itself.

 Authorities